 I bought a 1993 (or maybe it was a 1994?) pop up camper several years ago for a steal of a deal.
 Unfortunately, this cheap price came with a rotting roof!
 After rebuilding the entire frame of the roof, I updated the interior and it looked like new.
-Well, at least from the inside.
-The outside showed its age with peeling 1990s colored decals and faded trim.
-This summer, I finally got around to giving the outside a facelift as well with green and white paint and stenciled trees.

 First, here’s a look at all the projects I’ve done on our little pop-up camper:

-How to Clean a Camper Before Painting
+How to Clean a RV Before Painting

-Like anything I paint, I always make sure to clean the surface well.
-To clean the exterior of a camper before painting, use car wash soap mixed with water and a large scrub brush.
-Clean and then rinse the surface.
-If you have a power washer, this will also work well to clean the exterior.
 Right before painting, I go over the surface with denatured alcohol (rubbing alcohol will also work fine) to remove any extra residue or oils.
 Just place some on a cloth and wipe over the surface.
 (If you have decals you need to remove first, go to the step below and wait to apply the alcohol until after they are removed.)

-How to Remove Decals on a Camper Before Painting
+How to Remove RV Decals Before Painting

 Now, if you have decals on your camper you have two choices before painting – remove them or paint right over them!
 If your camper is newer (made within the last 20 years), you might have good luck with removing the decals easily.
-I would honestly try to remove them using the method below to see if it works easily before reverting to option #2, which is to paint over them.

 How to Paint Over Decals on a Camper

-Chances are that if your camper decals won’t come off using the methods above, they are stuck on there for good and won’t magically start to peel off after being painted over.
+Chances are that if your RV decals won’t come off using the methods above, they are stuck on there for good and won’t magically start to peel off after being painted over.
 However, because decals are slightly raised and the edges can sometimes peel/flake away, you want to be sure to address this before painting.

 I took the extra step to apply some Peel-Stop primer that I had left over from another project.
 If you don’t want to purchase this, I think that simply applying regular primer over the decals as described in the next step should also be sufficient.